 - Don’t pull the waffle from the heating plate if it sticks; rather, work it gently.
 Sometimes a plastic spatula can help pull the sides free.

 - Speaking of spatulas, I like to keep a rubber spat handy to get ALL the batter from the bowl.

 How to Serve These Vegan Waffles

 Let us know how you decide to dress these vegan waffles up!
 You can rate the recipe and leave a comment below or tag us in your vegan waffle creations on Instagram.
-If you’re not already following along, we’re @theplantpowercouple with the “the”. 😉
+If you’re not already hanging out with us there, we’re @theplantpowercouple with the “the”.

 - 2 c all-purpose flour